 - Support for the internationalization of research (such as the setup of joint projects, the co-supervision of theses, the preparation of joint applications for international calls for proposals, summer schools, etc.)

-- Support for the internationalization of study programs (such as the development of a joint study program in a particular discipline, study trips for students, preparation of joint applications for international calls for proposals, organizing of joint seminars, etc.) with special focus on the development of partnerships at Master's degree and Doctorate levels
+- Support for the internationalization of study programs (such as the development of a joint study program in a particular discipline, study trips, preparation of joint applications for international calls for proposals, organizing of joint seminars, etc.) with special focus on the development of partnerships at Master's degree and Doctorate levels

-Proposals can be submitted at any time on the below section ("submit your application") and will be evaluated three times a year in accordance with the timetable given in the call for proposals.
+Proposals can be submitted at any time on the below section ("submit your application") and will be evaluated three times a year in accordance with the following schedule:

 Bordeaux International Support (BIS) - Submit your application

 Applications should be submitted by staff employed by one of the above-mentioned Bordeaux institutions.

 The application must be sent by the academic or the officer in charge of the project coordination.

 For each application, applicants should indicate the beneficiaries of the action (CV of the people involved), the objective of the action, expected results and impact, budget (total costs of the project and co-funding sources if relevant).

 |9 destinations open to projects with universities in these areas: Japan, Euskampus, California, Canada, Taiwan, India, China, Australia and Brazil||9 targeted on specific priority universities in Canada, the US, Japan and Taiwan|